-Phlegm after eating, sputum, has been carefully thought about by Doctors of Chinese medicine.
-It occurs for various reasons and there are things you can do to help yourself.
+Phlegm after eating, sputum, mucus or phlegm in throat, have all been carefully thought about by Doctors of Chinese medicine.
+They occur for various reasons and there are things you can do to help yourself.

-However, if you have had it for some time, it has probably become chronic, and you may need treatment to clear it.
+However, if you have had this for some time, it has probably become chronic, and you may need treatment to clear it.
 You may also have to make some changes to your lifestyle.

 Throat mucus (phlegm after eating, sputum) comes in various forms.